Memba/Memba-Blog/UPDATE.md

 1. Kidoju Webfonts
 2. Kidoju Widgets
+3. Kidoju Server
-3. Kidoju Webapp
+4. Kidoju Webapp
-4. Memba Blog
+5. Memba Blog
-5. Kidoju Support
+6. Kidoju Support

 Each project has an ```update.cmd``` or ```update.sh``` script to copy files from previous projects in the chain above.
 Each copied file is marked as **read-only** and should only be modified in its original project.